RaleighZ/statnlp_fundamental_reading/说明/Note Format.md

 # NOTE Format
 ## Content
 - Purpose/Motivation （3-5 min <sup>1</sup>）
-you may include 'What kind of problems can this topic/task address' (you'd better give description in details, with which we can easily assosiate it with related task)
+You may include 'What kind of problems can this topic/task address' (you'd better give descriptions in details, with which we can easily associate it with related tasks)
-	- For example, the language model is proposed to calculate/assign probabiltiy to a given sentence，or predict a possible next word over a word sequence.
+    - For example, the language model is proposed to calculate/assign a probability to a given sentence，or predict a possible next word over a word sequence.
 We can apply the language model to machine translation ...

 - Definition of Problem （5-7 min）
-要解决的问题的具体表现形式
-	- 例如parsing，给定一个句子作为输入（句子的定义是什么，输入的形式/格式是什么），需要构造一个模型，输出一个句法树
+The description of the task in details.
+You may include the formal description/definition of problems and it would be better to show it in rigid mathematical forms.
+    - For example, what is the format of input and what is expected to output from the model in the parsing task.

 - Definition of Concept （10-20 min）
-后续讲解中所需要了解的必要基本概念。因为概念的理解关乎到后面task或者是模型的理解，所以我们需要确保概念能被正确的传达。建议：
-	- 写note的人在这里根据基础概念设置一些关键问题，让听课的人回答，
-	- 或者设置QA答疑环节，以确保概念能被正确的传达
+In this part, you may cover the critical concepts which are important to the following teaching.
+Meanwhile, it would better for you to set up some quizzes or Q&A sessions to test whether listeners have already mastered the concepts.
+Specifically, you can:
+    - Write some problems related to the concepts
+    - Leave some time to the listens when they can ask questions about these concepts.
+What are the critical concepts?
+Critical concepts maybe those concepts, without which listeners may get confused about the contents you teach.
+For example, you may mention Markov property and some information theory concepts, like entropy, cross entropy and etc., when you teach language model.
+If you introduce those concepts in advance, listeners may get confused about the definition of the probability of an LM.

-- 经典方法：解决问题的方法 或者 算法流程 或者模型 （30-35min）
+- Conventional Methods （30-35min）
-同上需要设置问答环节
+You may include the details of the model/algorithms of conventional methods that address the aforementioned problems.
+You'd better set up Q&A sessions as mentioned before.

-- SOTA 环节 （30-35min）
+- State-of-the-art(SoTA) Methods （30-35min）
+In this part, you may include some typical, need-to-read SoTA models on this topic.
+What should be covered when presenting SoTA models?
+    - Motivation
+    - Methods
+    - Some aspects deserve sharing (in your opinion)
+    - Some problems or questions you find when you read those papers and  deserve discussing (in your opinion)

 ## Remarks
-1: The time length here refers to suggested time length for teaching.
-The writer of the note can take this refer 这里的时间长度是一个建议的讲解时间长度，note编写者可以参考这个时间长度编写合适的内容量，下同
+1: The time length here refers to the suggested time length for teaching.
+The writer of the note can take this time as a reference for the amount of content you prepare in this part.
+(The purpose of the time is the same in following parts)